ChristDave/Python-Scripting-Project/README.md

 - data directory contains many files and directories
 - you are only interested in the games contained in this directory
 - each game is stored in a directory that contains the word "game"
-- each game directory contains a single .go file that must be compiled before it can be run

 Project Steps/Requirements: